-OK…maybe I have tweaked your interest but how do you use it for business?
+OK…maybe I’ve tweaked your interest.
+But how do you use Pinterest for business?
 This article shares 10 Pinterest tips and tricks for business users!

-On the off chance you haven’t jumped on the Pinterest wagon, here is a brief rundown: Pinterest is a virtual pinboard just like the corkboards we had in our rooms as kids, and that you may still have in your home or office.
+On the off chance you haven’t jumped on the Pinterest wagon, here’s a brief rundown: Pinterest is a virtual pin board, just like the corkboards we had in our rooms as kids – and that you may still have in your home or office.
 I have an old one with all my children’s artwork from over the years on it.

 Pinterest has taken this same concept and created a social networking site that allows users to create photo collections online – like an online scrapbook.
-It is primarily a photo sharing website where the members are allowed to create albums pertaining to a theme or pattern.
+It’s primarily a photo and video-sharing website where the members are allowed to create albums pertaining to a theme or pattern.

 If you are on Pinterest, you probably want to know some Pinterest tips and tricks that will help you maximize your presence there.